artemas-radik/cs262/readme.md

 python3 client.py 10.250.243.199 5000
 ```

- #h/red==One of Swati or Artemas, decide/set up how we'll hand code off to our project partners.
-Describe here. ==
+**One of Swati/Arty: decide/set up demo day.
+Write demo day guide.
+	- sub issue: link w adarsh/andrew (or karly, or kayla, or kat) to exchange code, prior to demo day?
+**

- #h/red==One of Swati or Artemas, check project spec against what's currently in the engineering notebook. ==
+**One of Swati/Arty: check assignment spec against current engineering notebook & code.**

-#h/red ==Swati: go through and comment code.==
+**Swati: comment the code, in a reasonable timeframe so Arty can iterate, if desired.**

 # Engineering Notebook
 #### *February 7th, 2023*